ambrop72/aprinter/README.md

 The firmware supports reading G-code from an SD card.
 However, the G-code needs to be written directly to the SD card in sequential blocks, starting with the first block (where the partition table would normally reside).

-SD card support is working and enabled by default on RAMPS and RAMPS-FD.
-On Melzi, it is untested and not enabled, but if you need it, you can try enabling it yourself, based on how it's done in the RAMPS main file.
+SD card support is working and enabled by default on all three supported boards (RAMPS1.4, Melzi, RAMPS-FD).
-But be careful, the SsPin is different.

-**WARNING.** If you have enabled SD card after it wasn't enabled in the default configuration, you should [check your RAM usage](README.md#ram-usage).
+**WARNING.** If you have enabled SD card after it wasn't enabled in the your configuration, you should [check your RAM usage](README.md#ram-usage).
 If there isn't enough RAM available, the firmware will manfunction in unexpected ways, including causing physical damage (axes crashing, heaters starting fires).